Alzheimer’s Care Services in Reading & Wokingham District

 If you are unsure what to expect for each stage of Alzheimer’s, talk to your GP or a healthcare professional for advice.

-Our in-home Alzheimer's care cost will all depend on the individual needs of the Client.
-All of our services are tailored to your needs, so we can’t give an average cost until we have discussed your care plan.
+The cost of our in-home Alzheimer's care will all depend on the individual needs of the Client.
+All of our Reading & Wokingham-based services are bespoke to your needs, so we can’t provide an average cost until we have discussed your unique care plan.

 Our Trusted Services

 Families just like yours, trust and rely on Right at Home to provide high-quality homecare services for their loved ones.
 We offer a wide range of services to support Clients to remain living safely and independently in the comfort of their own home.

 Caring for a loved one who has specialist needs can be overwhelming but Right at Home can provide respite.